syllabix/robotix/README.md

    ```
    This will:
    - Install client dependencies
-   - Set up the server environment
+   - Set up the server and client environment files (important!)
    - Build the Rust project
    - Install development tools